Article Revised August 26th, 2022

-As a full-service precision sheet metal fabricator, EVS Metal is able to offer many specialized manufacturing solutions in house, under a single roof.
-One of these solutions is welding for metal fabrication — both aluminum and steel — a capability that may at first glance seem simple: joining materials via the use of by heat.
-But welding is actually quite complex, and skilled welders are generally required to attain several different types of certifications and/or endorsements in accordance with specific American Welding Society (AWS) standards, including:
+As a full-service precision sheet metal fabricator, EVS Metal offers a wide array of specialized manufacturing solutions in-house.
+One of these solutions is welding aluminum and stainless steel for metal fabrication.
+While this might seem simple at first, welding is quite a complex skill, and welders are generally required to attain several different types of certifications and endorsements per specific American Welding Society (AWS) standards.

 AWS D9.1M/D9.1:2012 Sheet Metal Welding Code: All EVS welders meet at least the minimum requirements of the general AWS code.

 AWS D1.2, Structural Welding Code – Aluminum: This endorsement covers four specific welding subject areas: material and design, fabrication, inspection, and qualification.There are many more endorsements available that allow specialists to perform certain types of welds.
 Our company makes a concerted effort to ensure that our welders are able to obtain the necessary training to take on any job presented to our company.

 B2.1: The AWS specification for welding procedure and performance qualification.

 There are many more endorsements available that allow specialists to perform certain types of welds.
 Our company makes a concerted effort to ensure that our welders are able to obtain the necessary training to take on any job that is presented to our company.